webfp/tor-browser-selenium/README.md

 * 3.5
 * 5.5.3

-It has been tested on Debian Wheezy and Ubuntu Trusty and Wily.
+It has been tested on Debian Wheezy and Ubuntu Wily.
 It has not been tested in non-Linux systems, but most of the code should be compatible with Windows and Mac OSX.

 Make sure your [Selenium](http://www.seleniumhq.org/) version supports the Firefox version on which the Tor Browser you are using is based.